shangharsh/shangharsh/README.md

 # 💫 About Me:
 I'm currently working at Heartsun Technology Pvt.
-Ltd as Junior Software Developer.<br>Completed Bachelor of Computer Application in 2022.<br>I started my career as a Front-end Intern at OneHorn Solutions.
+Ltd as Junior Software Developer.<br>Completed Bachelor of Computer Application in 2022.<br>I started my career as a Front-end Intern at OneHorn Solutions.<br>Currently working as a Software Developer at Heartsun Technology Pvt.
+Ltd.

 ## 🌐 Socials: